Everything you need to know about renewable energy

 Energy is renewable when the energy source from which it is extracted :

-• Renewed naturally and continuously;
+• It renews itself naturally and continuously;

-What are renewable energy sources?
+What are the sources of renewable energy?

 Geothermal and biomass energy are the only two sources that are non-intermittent and therefore not dependent on weather conditions.